miyako/topic-document-to-text/README.md

 [^librevenge]: `librevenge` is a CFBF parser library. reportedly the `libmwaw` filter supports MacWrite, AppleWorks, etc. the`libwps` filter supports Microsoft Works. there are no known filters for Microsoft Word (`.doc`) documents.
 [^librtf]: even with UTF-8 and surrogate pair patches, `librtf` is fundamentatlly flawed and not reliable for processing `.rtf` especially Microsoft Outlook messages. the parser implementation now uses platform APIs (`NSAttributedString` and `Riched20.dll`).
+[^lx-rs]: this CLI utility internally uses `semchunk-rs` to chunk text before extrating meaningful information thanks to AI. it is not designed for chunking only.